openforcefield/openforcefield.org/content/community/news/science-updates/2021-05-19-wagner-blog-post.md

 To paraphrase a meeting a few weeks ago, between Jason Swails (the developer of [ParmEd](https://parmed.github.io/ParmEd/html/index.html)) and Matt Thompson (who’s developing a new System object for OpenFF)

-| MT: “How could we tell if my System object could be a replacement for ParmEd?”
+&emsp; MT: _“How could we tell if my System object could be a replacement for ParmEd?”_

-| JS: “I’m not sure, but you’re probably there if you can pass all the ParmEd test cases”
+&emsp; JS: _“I’m not sure, but you’re probably there if you can pass all the ParmEd test cases”_

 With this in mind, I’m starting to think about how we could publish a “reference” dataset, containing a bunch of input OFFXML and SDF files, and the expected parameters or energies that should come out for each of them.